Junior Orange Bowl: History

-Known as "The Largest International Youth Sports and Arts Festival," the Junior Orange Bowl Youth Festival blossomed in 1948 when the first Junior Orange Bowl Parade journeyed through beautiful downtown Coral Gables.
-This was the wonderful beginning of a festival that is totally dedicated to "Celebrating Youth".
+Known as "The Largest International Youth Sports and Arts Festival," the Junior Orange Bowl Youth Festival blossomed in 1948 when the first Junior Orange Bowl Parade journeyed through downtown Coral Gables.
+This was the beginning of a festival that was dedicated to "Celebrating Youth".
 The Junior Orange Bowl has grown into a year-long youth festival, offering community, academic, and athletic events for youth and families.

 The first Junior Orange Bowl Queen, Sandy Wirth, was crowned in 1951 starting a tradition of shaping and mentoring young community leaders.
 The 9 - 14-year-old girls are judged on poise, personality and presentation.
 Preliminary pageants are held throughout Miami-Dade, Broward, and Monroe Counties, as one queen, two princesses, and one little sister is chosen to be the Junior Orange Bowl community ambassadors each year.
 The Royal Court regularly volunteers at community service projects to develop leadership and philanthropic values in addition to their duties to be present and represent the Junior Orange Bowl at festival events.